 Monster Day: Play at Home Game for Preschooler by Highlights for Children Inc., and in collaboration with the genius of Colto is pure joy!
 The app follows the activities of a little monster across the span of a day.
 Based on Piaget’s pedagogical viewpoint, kid’s alternate between being the monster’s caretaker to role playing and performing activities from the monster’s point of view.
 The app not only portrays daily activities but also begins to allow children to take on another’s perspective.
 From sun-up to sunset daily routines are reinforced and presented in a playful manner maintaining healthy choices and consequences of actions.

 There are 15 different screens to interact with, including both the home and school environments.
-Meals, playtime, and lessons are open for exploring and interaction and give kids the practice of transitioning from one activity to another.
-It also outlines that daily routines have a definite beginning, middle and end – marking off subtle cues that teach temporal awareness.
+Meals, playtime, and lessons are open to exploring and interaction and give kids the practice of transitioning from one activity to another.
+It also outlines that daily routine has a definite beginning, middle, and end – marking off subtle cues that teach temporal awareness.
 This is a life lesson presented in a delightful, yet fun-filled package.
 On opening choose one of five monsters.
 All are adorably rendered in a color block style that’s perfect for toddlers and preschoolers.
 Here, by keeping the artwork simple and without visual clutter keeps the focus on the task at hand and helps to refine motor responses by making objects easier to target.
 Screen interactions are integrated with the given task but still allow for repeat cause and effect play.
-Music can be turned off on the home page, and can be under a child’s discretion.
+Music can be turned off on the home page and can be under a child’s discretion.
 What better way to teach self-monitoring and the ability to self-regulate, by allowing this to be under a child’s control?
 Then it is time to:

 - Wake up Little Monster, it's time for breakfast!
 Feeding the monster is one of